Monitor IPFIX with

 Which NetFlow sensors are used by PRTG?
 In which situations can I use PRTG to perform a NetFlow analysis?
 Find the answers to these and other questions on our NetFlow monitoring page.

 Packet sniffing can be used if your hardware does not support IPFIX or NetFlow technologies.
 With packet sniffing, you can monitor traffic and data packets, and filter according to IP addresses, protocols, and data types.
 More on packet sniffing

-NetFlow, IPFIX, and packet sniffing provide for in-depth analysis.
+NetFlow, IP Flow Information Export (IPFIX), and packet sniffing provide for in-depth analysis.
 SNMP, on the other hand, provides for a general overview.
 SNMP monitoring via PRTG lets you keep a constant eye on network bandwidth and utilization.
 These SMNP sensors are offered by PRTG